-- Completion of 60 semester units or 90 quarter units of college course work from an accredited college or university, preferably courses in the behavioral sciences, or any equivalent combination of education and experience.
-Qualifying experience must be comparable to an entry level youth corrections officer classification in a California Probation Department operated youth facility.
-The experience may be substituted for education on a ratio of one and one-half years experience to one year of college; - One year of experience as a Youth Services Officer I. - A valid California Class C driver's license is required at time of appointment.
-Specialized licenses may be required depending upon assignment.
-For those positions requiring the use of a firearm while on duty, successful completion of firearms qualification exams are required.
+• Completion of 60 semester units or 90 quarter units of college coursework from an accredited college or university, preferably courses in the behavioral sciences.
+Any equivalent combination of education and experience.
+Qualifying experience must be comparable to an entry level Youth Services Officer classification in a California Probation Department operated youth facility.
+The experience may be substituted for education on a ratio of one and one-half years experience to one year of college.